 The device itself only comes in a black/silver colorway.
 Nevertheless, it is a thing of beauty.
 Its body is solidly built, while the overall design is quite stylish.

-The Speak 710 is a speakerphone that will feel equally adequate in a coffee house and the conference room.
+The Speak 710 is a speakerphone that will feel equally adequate in a coffee house and a conference room.

-The upper part of the Speak 710 is reserved for its speaker and its buttons.
+The upper part of the Speak 710 is reserved for its speaker and buttons.
 The device is quite easy to operate.
-There are a total of 10 buttons around the speaker and most of them should be familiar.
+There are 10 buttons around the speaker, most of which should be familiar.

 Perhaps the only two buttons that need to be explained are the Link and Smart buttons.

-The Link button: It is pressed for pairing two Speak 710 devices at a distance of 6 feet from one another.
+The Link button is pressed for pairing two Speak 710 devices at a distance of 6 feet from one another.
 This is a particularly useful feature for conference rooms.

 The Smart button: This is a programmable button.
-It can be set as either a speed dial button or as a shortcut for voice virtual assistants (e.g. Siri, Google Assistant, Cortana).
+It can be set as a speed dial button or a shortcut for voice virtual assistants (e.g., Siri, Google Assistant, Cortana).

-To program this button, all users need to download the Jabra Direct app (the app is freely available for download on Jabra’s official website).
+To program this button, all users must download the Jabra Direct app (the app is freely available on Jabra’s official website).

 Moreover, the flashing dots also show up to indicate both the battery and volume levels.
 Thus, users can intelligently regulate the call volumes.

-At the lower part of Speak 710s body is its in-built USB cable.
-The cable is used for both charging and connecting the device to PC/laptops.
+The in-built USB cable is located at the lower part of Speak 710.
+The cable is used to charge and connect the device to PC/laptops.

-When not in use, the USB cable is wrapped around the device’s cable management system.
-This definitely is one little design aspect to be appreciated.
-Even in the home office, the cable clutter around the workspace can get quite overwhelming.
+The USB cable is wrapped around the device’s cable management system when not in use.
+This is one little design aspect to be appreciated.
+The cable clutter around the workspace can get overwhelming, even in the home office.

 The Speak 710’s other connectivity is the built-in Bluetooth 4.2.
-According to Jabra’s promises, the Speak 710 should be exhibiting a superb wireless range of 100 feet.
+According to Jabra’s promises, the Speak 710 should exhibit a superb wireless range of 100 feet.

 Fortunately, Jabra’s promises were not empty.
-The Speak 710 maintains connection across few rooms apart (this is less than 100 feet but the walls even up the calculation).
+The Speak 710 maintains connection across a few rooms apart (this is less than 100 feet, but the walls even up the calculation).

-The process of connecting the Speak 710 to other devices via Bluetooth was trivially simple.
-The Bluetooth simply needs to be activated on the speakerphone and then selected from the other device’s Bluetooth panel.
+Connecting the Speak 710 to other devices via Bluetooth was trivially simple.
+The Bluetooth must be activated on the speakerphone and then selected from the other device’s Bluetooth panel.

-Users who wish to wirelessly connect the Speak 710 to any devices with no Bluetooth connectivity must use the Jabra Link 370 Bluetooth dongle.
+Users wishing to wirelessly connect the Speak 710 to devices with no Bluetooth connectivity must use the Jabra Link 370 Bluetooth dongle.

-This dongle is actually a USB adaptor that is plugged into the other device.
-Afterward, it must be linked with the Speak 710 via the Jabra Direct app once again.
+This dongle is a USB adaptor plugged into the other device.
+Afterward, it must again be linked with the Speak 710 via the Jabra Direct app.

 Unlike its smaller counterpart – the Speak 510 – the Speak 710 has a kickstand at its back.
 This is a small but very useful feature.
-It allows the Speak 710 to be adjusted, so as for the sound to be concentrated in a certain direction.
+It allows the Speak 710 to be adjusted so the sound can be concentrated in a certain direction.

 The Acoustic Experience

-It should not come as a big surprise when a Jabra product showcases excellent two-way audio.
+It should not be a big surprise when a Jabra product showcases excellent two-way audio.
 Such was the case with the Speak 710 as well.

-Regardless of used for personal use or within a conference room, the Speak 710 both deliver and sends out high-quality audio.
+Whether used for personal use or within a conference room, the Speak 710 delivers and sends out high-quality audio.

-The Speak 710’s audio system is a combination of advanced acoustic components such as the Wideband Audio system, the DSP (Digital Signal Processing) technology, and the omnidirectional microphone.
+The Speak 710’s audio system combines advanced acoustic components such as the Wideband Audio system, the DSP (Digital Signal Processing) technology, and the omnidirectional microphone.
 What does each do?

 The wideband audio system is an audio system employed for all business hardware.
 In effect, the wideband audio transmits a life-like and rich-sounding voice.

 And indeed, the Speak 710 successfully isolated background noises and some sound distortions.
-The DSP is quite sensitive, as it distinguishes human speech from other noises fairly well.
+The DSP is quite sensitive, distinguishing human speech from other noises fairly well.

 Of course, such a feature is invaluable in conference room environments.

 Also, the Speak 710 performed flawlessly when used for music as well.
-The sound was crisp and the light bass contributed to an even more immersive experience.
+The crisp sound and the light bass contributed to an even more immersive experience.

-To charge the battery, users simply must plug the USB cable into a nearby device.
-This can be a laptop, or – a power bank.
+Users must plug the USB cable into a nearby device to charge the battery.
+This can be a laptop or – a power bank.

-The Speak 710’s battery takes 3 hours to fully charge.
+The Speak 710’s battery takes 3 hours to charge fully.
 This is one more hour than the smaller Speak 510, which only charges 2 hours.
-However, given that the Speak 710 is almost as twice as big, this does make sense.
+However, given that the Speak 710 is almost twice as big, this makes sense.

-Actually, 3 hours is pretty for charging time.
-In comparison, other similar products may take up to 6.
-This is so much time, it even gets a little bit impractical.
+Three hours is pretty low for charging time.
+In comparison, other similar products may take up to 6, which gets slightly impractical at this point.

 Warranty & Security

-As with most Jabra products, the Speak 510 comes with a 2-year warranty from the date the product was purchased (only applies to authorized resellers).
+As with most Jabra products, the Speak 510 has a 2-year warranty from when the product was purchased (only applies to authorized resellers).

-Also, keep in mind that Jabra maintains a very high level of online support.
+Also, remember that Jabra maintains a very high level of online support.

 Also, the Speak 710 has a Kensington Lock adaptor.
 Users owning Kensington Locks can be further reassured in their investment.

 The Speak 710 is the ideal portable assistant.
-It is not the most compact one, but it compensates with its ability to ‘power’ a meeting with up to 6 people.
-With this in mind, it actually does seem quite compact now.
+It is not the most compact one, but it compensates for its ability to ‘power’ a meeting with up to 6 people.
+With this in mind, it does seem quite compact now.

-Regardless of used for conference rooms or as a personal device, the Speak 710 will deliver a flawless on-call and music audio experience.
+Regardless of it being used for conference rooms or as a personal device, the Speak 710 will deliver a flawless on-call and audio music experience.